When you can't pay your student loans the natural tendency is to feel embarrassment or as if you're a failure.

 - Lawsuit, judgment, wage garnishment, bank account levy

 You see what’s absent from this list?
 Jail.
-You can’t be jailed for not paying your student debt.
+You can’t go to jail for not paying your student debt.
 You can, however, be jailed for not obeying a court order related to a judgment against you for a student loan.
 Moral of the story?
 Follow court orders.

 If you’re worried about having your wages garnished for your student loans, stop.